Rules & Regulations

 An incomplete game must be replayed in its entirety.
 However, should the non-completion of the game result from an act due to misconduct on the part of one or both of the teams or their management and/or fans, the BBSL Board shall decide the disposition of the game.

 13. PLAYER ROSTERS AND COMPETITION FORMAT

 The U-9 and U-10 age groups will play in a 7 vs. 7 format.
-The U-11 age group will play in an 8 vs. 8 format.
-The U-12 age group will have both an 8 vs. 8 and 11 vs. 11 format.
+The U-11 age group will play in an 8 vs. 8 or 9 vs. 9 format.
+The U-12 age group will have an 8 vs. 8, 9 vs. 9 and an 11 vs. 11 format.
 The U-13 and older teams will play in an 11 vs. 11 format.
-Player rosters shall be limited to 14 players for small-sided age groups and 18 players for U-12 (11 vs. 11 format) and U-13.
+Player rosters shall be limited to 14 players for small-sided age groups playing in the 8 vs. 8 format and 18 players for U-12 (11 vs. 11 format) and U-13.
+For U-11 and U-12 teams playing in the 9 vs. 9 format, the roster limit is dependent upon whether you roster through the MSYSA or US Club Soccer.
+For teams playing in the 9 vs. 9 format, teams using the MSYSA for rostering will have a roster limit of 14 players and teams using US Club Soccer for rostering will have a roster limit of 16 players.
 For teams that are U-14 and older, an expanded roster of 22 players may be used, of which you must designate 18 players for each game.
 For any team using a club player for any game, at no time may the number of players available for that game exceed their roster limit.

 14. AGE DETERMINATION DATE

 Age groups will be determined by birth year.
 There is no restriction on the number of players playing up in age group.